Horsemen (film): Plot

 Meanwhile, a gay young man, Corey, has a confrontation with his brother, Taylor.
 After Taylor insults him, Corey hands Taylor a drugged drink.
 As Taylor drunkenly stumbles out to his car, a thief accosts Corey in the parking lot.
 Corey stabs the man, who later provides the police with Corey's description.
 The precision of the stab wound, and a reference to Hell leads Breslin to assume it was done by the horseman Death.
 Elsewhere, Taylor awakens hooked onto a rig with his eyes fixed open.
 Corey attempts to cut out his own heart with a bone saw, killing himself in front of Taylor.

 Breslin, convinced that there may be another victim, questions Kristen, who confirms that she represents War, and the unrigged victim was Pestilence, who betrayed their trust.
 She refuses to identify their leader.
 Breslin realizes he was meant to be assigned to the case and becomes concerned that his family will be targeted next.
 Breslin asks Stingray to go on ahead and check his house.
 At the Breslin home, Stingray is attacked and knocked out.
 Breslin arrives later and enters Alex's room for the first time in three years.
-To his horror, he realizes that Alex is Conquest, their leader.
+To his horror, he realizes that Alex is Conquest, the horsemen's leader.
 A clue points him to the Metropolitan Theater, where Breslin met his wife.
 Alex sedates him, and, when he comes to, Breslin is handcuffed to a seat as Alex dangles over the stage on the final hook rig.
 As Alex bleeds to death, he describes the horsemen's emotional detachment from their families.
 Breslin rips his handcuffs off the seating and fires his gun to detach the rigging from the ceiling.
 Alex awakens as his father holds him.
 At the Breslin home, Sean wakes up from a nightmare as Breslin comforts him.
 When he asks where Alex is, Breslin reassures him that Alex will be okay.